JaceDeane/pokeRGBplus/TO DO.md

 # TO DO:

-- Update NPCs in Viridian Pokémon Center
+- Update Poké Mart blocks

+- Add Clipboard sprite constant / GFX

+	- Change Sprite_Paper in the Nickname House to a Clipboard

 - Add and connect Viridian Forest to Route 2